zhyd1997/storybook/docs/configure/environment-variables.md

 </Callout>

-You can also pass these environment variables when you are [building your Storybook](../sharing/publish-storybook.md) with `build-storybook`.
+You can also pass these environment variables when you are [building your Storybook](../sharing/publish-storybook.md) with `storybook build`.

 Then they'll be hardcoded to the static version of your Storybook.